maximilianoest/matlabSimulationNMR/README.txt

 - in some files a RESULTS directory is used.
 This directory will not be shipped with a github clone but can be found on the server and must be downloaded separately (too high data amount)
+- values in constants.txt are important for the calculations.
+The path to the constants.txt file is hardcoded in simulation main and maybe is used somewhere else in the code.